Walking & hiking

 Paparoa Track and Pike29 Memorial Track

-Construction of the new Great Walk began in 2017 and it is aimed for it to open in October 2019.
+Construction of the new Great Walk began in 2017.
+The Track will open on December 1 2019.

-The track will be open all year for mountain biking.
+The track will be open all year for both mountain biking and walking.

 Wildlife on the Paparoa Track